localpreservation/localpreservation.github.io/_pages/background.md

 title: Background
 permalink: /background/
 ---
+{% include toc icon="bell" title="Background" %}

-This document is a background overview of historic preservation educational opportunities available online.
+This document is a background overview of historic preservation educational opportunities available online prepared by Eli Pousson in May 2015.
 We have identified some publications and communities as online education are not traditional educational programs but still fulfill some aspects of an educational mission.

-# Background

 ## Who is the audience for historic preservation education?